informalsystems/hermes/guide/src/config.md

 ### [[chains]]

-A `chains` section has parameters related to a chain that the relayer can send transactions and execute queries.
+A `chains` section includes parameters related to a chain and the full node to which the relayer can send transactions and  queries.
 It also has parameters related to the light client configuration peers for the chain.

 #### Parameters